AjayKMehta/setup-machine/wsl.md

 ### Fix wl-copy issue

-After upgrading Ubuntu to 24.04, you may start getting an error message when using `wl-copy`, e.g. when yanking text in Neovim.
+After upgrading Ubuntu to 24.04, you may start to get an error message when using `wl-copy`, e.g. when yanking text in Neovim.
 To fix it, follow the instructions [here](https://github.com/microsoft/WSL/issues/11261#issuecomment-2233443300).

 ```bash
 sudo chmod +rx /mnt/wslg/runtime-dir